clueless-bachu/Human-Detector/README.md

   ~~* 3) Change arguments input to IOU from x1,y1,w,h to x1,y1,x2,y2 in det and tracking test case.~~
 * ~~UML Diagrams: Update UML diagrams according to above changes.~~
 * Fix travis build errors.
+* It seems like eigen is causing build issues in travis.
+Lets substitute eigen.
+Update header files and implementation.

 ## Known Issues